 So, let’s talk about how to get your child the help they need if they suffer from dysgraphia.

 Have a Neuropsychologist or Psychologist Test & Diagnose Your Child

 Dysgraphia can be difficult to diagnose because many children struggle with handwriting when they first begin to learn.
 It can also show up in combination with other learning disabilities such as ADHD and dyslexia.

 Therefore, a neuropsychologist or psychologist should conduct the proper testing and make the official diagnosis.

 During an evaluation, the neuropsychologist will look for common symptoms that make up the dysgraphia types.
 They assess a child’s IQ, academics, legibility of spontaneous and copied work, spatial awareness, spelling, grammar, and the quality of written expression.
 They will also examine a student’s physical attributes for fine motor skills, such as finger tapping speed, and dexterity and muscle tone, as they pertain to writing.

-There are five types of dysgraphia – Dyslexic, Motor, Spatial, Phonological, and Lexical – although some children may have crossover symptoms or multiple types of the disorder.
+There are five types of dysgraphia – Dyslexic, Motor, Spatial, Phonological, and Lexical.
+Some children may have crossover symptoms or multiple types of the disorder.